CHRONOLOGY

 12-25

-"And the Word became flesh and took up residence among us, and we saw his glory, glory as of the one and only from the Father, full of grace and truth.
+"And Logos became flesh and took up residence among us, and we saw his glory, glory as of the one and only from the Father, full of grace and truth.
 John testified about him and cried out, saying, “This one was he about whom I said: The one who comes after me is ahead of me, because he existed before me.”
 For from his fullness we have all received, and grace after grace.
 For the law was given through Moses; grace and truth came about through Jesus Christ."
 (Jn 1:14-17)

 01-01